Hayley Green, West Midlands

 The population for the appropriate Dudley ward (Hayley Green and Cradley South), taken at the 2011 census was 11,862.

 The busy A456 Manor Way/Hagley Road is its main road, to the south of which is mostly green belt countryside mainly agricultural land next to the Clent Hills and the 300 acre Uffmoor Wood, an ancient woodland with public access.
+Manor Way, built in the 1960s, is the southern by-pass of Halesowen.

-Hayley Green is located on the West Midlands/Worcestershire border, with Hagley at the eastern end of the A456.
+Hayley Green is located on the West Midlands/Worcestershire border, with Hagley at the western end of the A456 between Birmingham and Kidderminster.
 Hagley Golf and Country Club borders the suburb.
 The area is largely within the ancient township of Lutley, which was a distantly detached part of the manor of the Deanery of Wolverhampton.

 The area is served by Lutley Primary School.
 It is served by bus routes 192 and 4H.

-Rock singer Robert Plant lived in the area as a teenager during the early 1960s.
+Rock singer Robert Plant lived in the area as a teenager in the early 1960s.